mkbas/IDEQ/README.md

 ## Reproducing scripts

 Use the following code to reproduce the results of the paper.
-This contains the fowlling sections:
+This contains the fowlling sub-sections:
-- "data geenration" where the code is provided to generate the training and testing Euclidean 2D TSP random instances.
+- "data generation" where the code is provided to generate the training and testing Euclidean 2D TSP random instances.
 TSP linstances and their solutions can be downloaded from the [TSPLIB website](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/)
 - "Checkpoint training": where the code is provided to retrain the checkpoint with the updated objective.
-Pre-trained chekcpoint files are also available in the 'checkpoint' folder.
+Pre-trained chekcpoint files are also available for downlad in the next section.
 - Testing" where the code provided allows to reproduce the results

 ### Data genearation